 Following pre-season training, the team competes in 15 regular-season games.
 The schedule includes challenges from NESCAC opponents as well as other top in-region and out-of-region opponents.
-The schedule continues through October and begins to peak with the approach of the NESCAC and NCAA Tournaments, when temperatures cool and the foliage explodes.
+The schedule continues through October and begins to peak with the approach of the NESCAC and NCAA Tournaments, when temperatures cool and the foliage explodes into color.